Nesquiko/swimlogs/doc/usecase/session_create.md

 Coach wants to create a training session.

-## Preconditions

-1. Some training period exists.

 ## Success Guarantees

 Session was saved and coach can see the traning session in collection of sessions.
+Also coach can assign sessions to trainings.

 ## Success Scenario

-1. Coach starts the session creation process.
+1. Coach starts the session creation process
-2. Coach inputs the day the session takes place.
+2. Coach inputs the day the session takes place
-3. Coach inputs the start time of the session.
+3. Coach inputs the start time of the session
-4. Coach inputs the duration in minutes.
+4. Coach inputs the duration in minutes
-5. Coach assigns a period to the session.
-6. Coach submits the session.
+5. Coach submits the session

 ## Extensions

-- 6A: System isn't responding
+- 5A: System isn't responding
-  1. Inform user
-  2. Stay in the creation process
+  1. Stay in the creation process
-- 6B: An equal session already exists
+- 5B: An equal session already exists
   1. Don't submit the session
-- 6C: Session contains invalid data
+- 5C: Session contains invalid data
   1. Highlight invalid fields